Sara-Marie Fedele

-Sara-Marie Fedele (born 18 August 1978) is a former Australian television reality show contestant, on Big Brother Australia 2001, who gained fame as being one of the loudest and most flamboyant housemates.
-She is also a plus-size model.
+Sara-Marie Fedele (born 18 August 1978) is an Australian television personality, entrepreneur, author and model.
+She first appeared as a contestant on the reality television series Big Brother Australia 2001.
+Fedele became known for her signature “bum dance” and, following the show, released a cover of “I'm So Excited”, authored children’s books, and launched a successful line of pyjamas, in addition to being a plus-size model.
+She emerged as one of the earliest breakout figures of Australian reality television.

 Career

 Big Brother

-On Big Brother, Fedele became known for the "bum dance" she performed while in the House, as well as for her bunny ears headband and chubby physique.
+On Big Brother, Fedele became known for the "bum dance" she performed while in the House, as well as for her bunny ears headband, chubby physique and for being one of the more outspoken and flamboyant housemates of the series.
+She entered the Big Brother Australia (2001) house as an unknown 22-year-old strip club manager from Western Australia and left to widespread public recognition, with large crowds of fans imitating her on-screen style, including pyjamas and bunny ears, and performing her signature “bum dance.”
 She was evicted on 15 July 2001, after making it to the final 3, and finished her stay in the house in 3rd place.
-She had been eligible for eviction six previous times.
+Due to her loud nature in the house, she was nominated for eviction six times previously.

 Post-Big Brother

-Fedele released a humour book, a CD single (a cover of "I'm So Excited", titled "I'm So Excited (The Bum Dance)" – with The Sirens), and a line of sleepwear after leaving the Big Brother House.
+Fedele released a humour book The Sara-Marie Guide To Life, a CD single (a cover of "I'm So Excited", titled "I'm So Excited (The Bum Dance)" – with The Sirens), and a line of sleepwear after leaving the Big Brother House.
+Fedele later became a best-selling author with the book she released.
 She was a housemate on Australian Celebrity Big Brother in 2002, and later a presenter on children's television series, Totally Wild.
 Her celebrity subsequently cooled and she took a retail job in Sydney.
+Following her initial fame, she briefly operated an online business selling personalised grains of rice.
 She was a contestant in series two of Dancing with the Stars in early 2005.
-It was at this point that her dramatic weight loss became widely known.
-She also appeared in television advertisements in 2005.
-Soon after, she underwent breast lift surgery because of excessive sagging, probably due to her weight loss.
-The surgery apparently cost $14,050 and was featured in the TV series Body Work.
+She was featured in the TV series Body Work and also appeared in television advertisements in 2005.